BuildingLogiX/DataLynX/README.md

 ---

-## 📄 License
+## 📄 License & Copyright

+**DataLynX** is proprietary software developed and owned by **BuildingLogiX**.

-Documentation © BuildingLogiX.
+- **Software:** DataLynX © 2025 BuildingLogiX.
 All rights reserved.
+- **Documentation:** © 2025 BuildingLogiX.
+All rights reserved.

+DataLynX is licensed software.
+Unauthorized copying, distribution, modification, or use of this software without a valid license from BuildingLogiX is strictly prohibited.

+For licensing inquiries, contact: [technical.support@buildinglogix.net](mailto:technical.support@buildinglogix.net)